Imperial pigeon: Ecology and conservation

 About one third of extant pigeons in the family Columbidae are endangered to a greater or lesser degree, making the family one of the most threatened in the world.
 Asia, Australasia and Oceania are home to nearly two-thirds of extant species of Columbidae, but three quarters of those species are threatened.

 The greatest threats to Columbidae species is habitat loss and degradation, hunting by man, and alien predators.
 Other threats include disease and possible competition from introduced species.
 Large flocks of Ducula are mobile and able to exploit large areas for food sources, but are nevertheless vulnerable to large scale loss of forests.

 Pigeons are exploited by man for food and sport.
 Hunting of D. spillorhoa on the Australian mainland has reduced populations.
 Hunting for food remains a problem in Asia and the Pacific as Columbidae provides a palatable source of protein.
 Historically, human habitation has been associated with extinctions.

 Many species of Ducula live on forested islands in the Indian Ocean, SE Asian archipelagos and on Pacific and Australasian islands.
 Island species are particularly vulnerable as highly specialised populations, ill-prepared for introduced predators such as cats, rats and stoats.

 One of the most threatened species of Ducula is the Marquesan imperial pigeon (D. galeata) whose numbers have been reduced from 250 individuals in 1998 to fewer than 100 birds in 2000.
 A translocation programme has been initiated, increasing the number of islands in which D. galeata has a breeding colony.

 Frugivorous pigeons play an important role in seed dispersal and the preservation of tropical forest diversity.
-Population loss may have a detrimental effect on fauna of a regions, especially when deforestation by logging leaves large cleared areas needing rehabilitation.
+Population loss may have a detrimental effect on fauna of a region, especially when deforestation by logging leaves large cleared areas needing rehabilitation.